celineyuwono/notes/.stackedit-trash/Vagrant Test.md

 	- **Kubernetes Admin** sets up and maintain cluster.
 	- **Kubernetes User** deploys application in cluster.
 - Kubernetes Administrator needs to configure actual storage (ex: Make sure nfs is there, configure cloud storage for PV to use, and then create PV components from storage backends).
 - Kubenetes Developer needs to configure a `kind: PersistentVolumeClaim (PVC)` YAML file to use the PV.
-Then in the kind: Pod YAML file, specify the `PersistentVolumeClaim`.
+Then in the `kind: Pod` YAML file, specify the `PersistentVolumeClaim`.
 So, only specified nodes have access to the PV.
 - PVC must exist in the same namespace as pod using claim.
 - Volume is mounted to pod, then mounted to containers.

+### Volume Types
 - Two local volume types: **ConfigMap** (maps url to IP) and **Secret** (base64 contain user credentials).
 These are not created via PV or PVC, but are own components and created and managed by Kubernetes itself.
-- Create ConfigMap or Secret component and mount in Pod.
+- Create a ConfigMap or Secret component and mount it in a Pod.

 ### Storage Class (SC)
 - SC provisions PV dynamically when PVC claims it.
 Created using YAML File `kind: StorageClass`.
 Specify provisioner (ex: `provisioner: kubernetes.io/ws-ebs`).
 Kubernetes provides provisioners (internal) but external is also possible.
 Storage backend is specified here.